Law Office Of Ben Carrasco PLLC 1

 While Texas doesn’t recognize domestic partnerships at the state level, several cities and counties do acknowledge and offer benefits to domestic partners.
 Notable areas include:

-- San Antonio acknowledges domestic partnerships, allowing partners to access particular local benefits.
+• San Antonio acknowledges domestic partnerships, allowing partners to access local benefits.

-- Estate Planning: Partners can make decisions regarding inheritance and medical directives, ensuring their wishes are respected.
+• Estate planning.
+Partners can make decisions regarding inheritance and medical directives, protecting their final wishes.

 I will be handling your case at every step